rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

   - Block Reliable: for bigger messages, such as level initialization
 - Packet fragmentation and reassembly

-Renet comes with [bevy_renet] a plugin for the Bevy engine and also with [renet_visualizer] an egui interface to visualize network metrics.
+Renet comes with [bevy_renet], a plugin for the Bevy engine, and also with [renet_visualizer], an egui interface to visualize network metrics.

 [Renet]: https://github.com/lucaspoffo/renet
 [@lucaspoffo]: https://github.com/lucaspoffo